arcus/Arcus_Labs_Orientation/README.md

 Beneath the lab environment links, you will see a list of training videos available.
 These step through everything you need to get started in your lab.
 If you are new to Arcus, you will likely find most of your questions answered in these training videos.

 ![Arcus Education training videos](media/training_videos.png)

+Topics currently covered in the training videos include:

+- Logging in
+- Data dictionaries and intro to SQLPad
+- Obtaining data in SQLPad
+- Saving queries in SQLPad
+- Ingesting and analyzing data in Jupyter
+- Ingesting and analyzing data in RStudio
+- Working with files using a file browser

 ### Knowledge check 2